fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 	* - Section
 	  - Description
 	* - E-mail Sending Progress
-	  - If the e-mail is scheduled to be sent at a later date, ie., in 2 minutes (Default behaviour) or at a much later date (defined by "Schedule Email") the progress bar will remian at 0/n (where n is total recipients) or 0%.
+	  - If the e-mail is scheduled to be sent at a later date, ie., in 2 minutes (Default behavior) or at a much later date (defined by "Schedule Email") the progress bar will remain at 0/n (where n is total recipients) or 0%.
 However, when the e-mail is sent, this value will shift to show 100% sent, and n of n emails sent.
 This bar is in real-time.
 The "E-mail Info" window can be opened, and the progress bar will progress from 0% to 100%, allowing for the Administrator to factually see if the emails are leaving the mail servers
 	* - Status
 	  - There are 4 possible Status' that can appear
 		    1. **Sent**: The invite was sent, and the recipient has not clicked on the link yet
 		    2. **Viewed**: The invite was sent, and the recipient opened the survey, but did nothing to it, and closed the browser
 		    3. **Completed**: The invite was sent, and the recipient completed the survey
-		    4. **Incomplete**: If your survey contains more than 1 page, and the recipient completed the first page, but left shortly thereafter, their status will be markred as "Incomplete"
+		    4. **Incomplete**: If your survey contains more than 1 page, and the recipient completed the first page, but left shortly thereafter, their status will be marked as "Incomplete"
 	* - Bounced
 	  - If the email came back with a Mail Code of 550, ie., Bounced, a flag of "Yes" will appear that either means, the email is inactive, or not accepting emails

 Additionally, It can often be useful to send out reminders after your survey invitations have been sent.
 Perhaps individuals may have forgotten about the first email, or it got lost in an overcrowded inbox, etc. Reminders can give potential respondents the little nudge they need to provide you with some valuable feedback.

 The process of sending reminders using FluidSurveys is fast and simple.
 First, from the left hand side toolbar, select the “Reminders/History” button.
-On this screen, you’ll see a history of all of the survey invitations and reminders that you’ve sent out.
+On this screen, you’ll see a history of all of the survey invitations and reminders that you've sent out.

 Clicking "Send Reminder" will reveal a slightly different "Compose" screen.
 From here, you are able to enter your reminder message and specify to who the reminder should be sent.